-Egg Shaker Set - these entertain Dakota to no end.
+Egg Shaker Set - these entertain D to no end.
 She loves shaking one in each hand and "entertaining" our dog!

-Single Shape Puzzles - the more traditional Montessori route to first puzzles, and likely the first that Dakota will get the pieces back into the inset, but for now just exploring.
+Single Shape Puzzles - the more traditional Montessori route to first puzzles, and likely the first that D will get the pieces back into the inset, but for now just exploring.

-Sensory Board - Dakota's favorite toy!
+Sensory Board - D's favorite toy!
 The noises and sensory experience of this board is amazing.
 Would be a fun one to make if you are handy like that.